Reducing a Set of Regular Expressions and Analyzing Differences of Domain-specific Statistic Reporting: Related Work

 \citet{ChenX20} presented two algorithms for regular expression inclusion.
 The first is an automata-based algorithm that converts the given one-unambiguous regular expressions into \acp{DFA} and subsequently compares those.
 A \ac{DFA} is a finite automaton that accepts or rejects an input by traversing states in the automaton.
 An input is accepted if the process terminates in an accepting state and rejected otherwise.
 The second algorithm is a derivative-based algorithm.
 Derivatives of regular expressions are sub-expressions, which in turn are valid regular expressions themselves.
 The idea is that if an expression A is included in an expression B, all derivatives of A are also derivatives of B. The algorithm generates all derivatives of both expressions.
 If all derivatives of one expression are included in the other, the first expression is included in the second.

 Similar to the first algorithm of \citet{ChenX20}, \citet{nipkow2014} presented a framework to determine if two given regular expressions are equivalent.
 Equivalence is a stricter requirement than in the paper by \citet{ChenX20}.
 The presented framework dynamically creates an automata from one regular expression and using ``computations on regular expression-like objects''~\cite[p.
 2]{nipkow2014} as a substitute for the traditional transition table. ``Regular expression-like'' means the embedding of the regular expression in a state object represented by the language of the regular expression.
+Chen and Xu's algorithm has a quadratic runtime complexity with respect to the length of the regular expressions.

 A different approach is presented by \citet{Hovland12}.
 Instead of using automata, an inference system is used to inductively determine a binary relationship between one-unambiguous regular expressions.
 This inference system abstracts types of regular expressions and simplifies them for further use.
 If all simplifications reach the trivial case $\epsilon \subseteq l$, where $l$ is any regular expression, the two regular expressions are in an inclusion relationship.
 The algorithm uses a depth-first search in combination with the inference system.
-The algorithm always runs in polynomial time, which is faster than the quadratic runtime of an automaton-based approach like the one \citet{ChenX20} presented.
+The algorithmy by Hovland is guaranteed to run in polynomial time.